 Invoice

-Terminal Operator will establish the invoice for the auctioned LNG Services immediately after the allocation process ends for the Cleared Price.
-Such invoice may have a due date before the LNG Service Start Date.
-If the invoice is not settled on or before its due date, Fluxys LNG may elect to immediately suspend the LNG Services purchased through the Auction and may propose to offer such LNG Services to any other Participant in the Auction (in decreasing order of Bid price) or to offer the LNG Services anew to the market.
+If the LNG Services or the LNG Truck Services have a duration of less than thirty (30) Days, the Terminal Operator will establish the invoice for the auctioned LNG Services or LNG Truck Services immediately after the allocation process ends for the Cleared Price.
+The Participant shall pay to Terminal Operator the invoice at the latest on the due date being seven (7) Business Days after the issuance of the invoice.
+If the invoice is not settled on or before its due date, Fluxys LNG may elect to immediately suspend the LNG Services or LNG Truck Services purchased through the Auction and may propose to offer such LNG Services or LNG Truck Services to any other Participant in the Auction (in decreasing order of Bid price) or to offer the LNG Services or LNG Truck Services anew to the market.

+If the LNG Services or the LNG Truck Services have a duration equal to or more than thirty (30) days, the Terminal Operator will include the Cleared Price in the Monthly Capacity Charge.

 Language